tylerharter/cs320/s20/lab9/README.md

-# Lab 9: Zip Files and Maps
+# Lab 9: Writing Zip Files and Making Geographic Maps

 In this lab, you'll get practice creating files inside .zip files.
 This will require learning new ways to convert strings to bytes, and